Code-Institute-Submissions/Oneday2010-milestone-project1/README.md

  - Forms testing: To make sure the website was working as it supposed to be.
 I tested form on CONTACT page tried input diffrent information on name/email/project section. when I tired input wrong formet of email section I got warning to make sure input right form of email. also, each form is required to be filled to send, as well as I tried to check the data is going right link, use below link.

-texting form data used the [link](https://formdump.codeinstitute.net)
+texting form data used the [link](https://formdump.codeinstitute.net),

   <form action="https://formdump.codeinstitute.net" method="POST">.
 The input data when to the link and I was able to see the data was send to correctly.
+   After I just tested and edit "contact page" HTML code, make sure there is no error.

  ![form test](assets/docs/images/form-test.png)
  - Links : I checked all the links directed to desired location.
 Such as all nav links well linked as well as social links are well too.
 One thing I would like to metion it is each social link (facebook,linkedin,instagram,wordpress)are real my personal link.
 I used my real personal link to make the portapolio looks trustworthy.